-Equipment, as installed for normal operation, does not incur physical damage while subjected to intermittent shock not exceeding 40 Gs at a maximum duration of 11ms (half sinewave).
+Equipment, as installed for normal operation, does not incur physical damage while subjected to intermittent shock not exceeding 40 Gs at a maximum duration of 11 ms (half sinewave).
 Shock occurring at abnormal levels may promote degraded operational performance during the abnormal shock period.
 Specified operational performance will continue when normal operating shock levels resume.
 Shock may be applied in the X, Y, or Z axis.
-Shock is not to be repeated more than once every 2 seconds.
+Shock is not to be repeated more than two times per second.